bugsalexander/advent-of-code/years/2023/README.md

 i was trying to avoid having to just do floodfill with some math, but that ended up being the way that i solved the problem.

+this was by far the most time I've spent so far on a problem, half due to getting caught up in code refactors, but also I spent too much time trying to make the first way work.

+around 2-3 days spent total, working a couple hours a day? yeesh.